Flight Operations Onboard USS Ramage

-230808-N-NS135-1091 IONIAN SEA (Aug.
-8, 2023) Sailors, on the chock and chain team assigned to Arleigh Burke-class guided-missile destroyer USS Ramage (DDG 61), show the chocks and chains to the pilots of an MH-60S Sea Hawk, assigned to the “Tridents” of Helicopter Sea Combat Squadron (HSC) 9, Aug.
-8, 2023.
+230809-N-NS135-1176 IONIAN SEA (Aug.
+9, 2023) Sailors, assigned to Arleigh Burke-class guided-missile destroyer USS Ramage (DDG 61), prepare to refuel an MH-60R Sea Hawk, assigned to the “Spartans” of Helicopter Maritime Strike Squadron (HSM) 70, Aug.
+9, 2023.
 Ramage is part of the Gerald R. Ford Carrier Strike Group and is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by the U.S. Sixth Fleet to defend U.S., allied, and partner interests.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Adriones Johnson)

 |Date Taken: